 By paying close attention to employees and placing care and focus on what concerns them, employees will feel more valued by the management and become more engaged by participating actively in their own career development.
 They are also more likely to remain with your organization for longer, thus increasing their contribution and worth to you.

 Besides focusing on their career development, there is a lot more that can be done to retain your employees.
 Obviously, employees are working for the most basic benefits: monetary rewards in the form of their monthly salary and annual bonuses.
 But there are also other ways to reward your employees that can benefit both them and the organization.

 Different groups of employees will respond differently to different types of reward structures.
-Employees who are married with families may put in a standard number of work hours a week, but prefer the ease of having periods of time off during the week to spend more time with their families.
-They may also prefer rewards and benefits that are beneficial to their immediate families, such as increase in paternity leave, childcare leave, medical benefits and more.
+Employees who are married with families may put in a standard number of work hours a week but prefer the ease of having periods of time off during the week to spend more time with their families.
+They may also prefer rewards and benefits that are beneficial to their immediate families, such as an increase in paternity leave, childcare leave, medical benefits, and more.

-With so many different types of benefit and reward structures for different groups of employees, it is advantageous for any company to invest in a properly integrated talent development solution that can keep track of your reward packages.
-An integrated solution can also tie these rewards easily to your current payroll software, when necessary, for faultless sync-ups between your line managers, HR and finance departments.
+With so many different types of benefits and reward structures for different groups of employees, it is advantageous for any company to invest in a properly integrated talent development solution that can keep track of your reward packages.
+An integrated solution can also tie these rewards easily to your current payroll software, when necessary, for faultless sync-ups between your line managers, HR, and finance departments.

 As shown in the Aon Hewitt study, employee engagement changes and fluctuates over time, and can be affected by anything ranging from changes in the work environment, new hires, and even changes in the employees’ personal life.

 Employers should be sensitive to this fact, and work actively to continue to be engaged and connected with their employees.
 With an integrated HR/talent development solution, HR data, talent analytics, and the proper processes are already in place for employers to work smartly to make this happen.